Confinement in $(1+1)$ dimensions: a holographic perspective from I-branes: The supergravity backgrounds

+This spacetime is asymptotically locally flat and has the same causal structure as the Reissner-Nordström spacetime.
+Nevertheless, the spacetime is asymptotically conformal to Minkowski four times $S^3 \times S^3$.
 We compute the conserved charges associated to the spacetime by using the Noether-Wald method \cite{Wald:1993nt}.
-The expression for the charges are derived in detail in Appendix \ref{appendixCharges}.
-The energy (mass), angular momentum associated to $\partial_{\psi_A}$ and $\partial_{\psi_B}$, the temperature and the entropy for this configuration are given by \footnote{The asymptotic form of the metric leaves an ambiguity in the normalisation of the time-like killing vector at infinity that appears in the computation of the energy and the temperature.
-Therefore, the temperature in ten dimensions is the same as in four dimensions up to a numerical factor.}
+The expression for the charges are given in Appendix \ref{appendixCharges}.
+The energy, angular momentum associated to $\partial_{\psi_A}$ and $\partial_{\psi_B}$, the temperature and the entropy for this configuration are given by

 According to our normalisation $\kappa^2=8\pi G_{10}$ where $G_{10}$ is the Newton constant in ten dimensions.
 These quantities satisfy the first law of thermodynamics as expected

 where the angular velocities are